 Before your trip, call UMP Customer Service to get information about your international coverage.
-Call the Global Core Service Center, visit Blue Cross Blue Shield Global® Core, or download their app (for free from the iTunes Store or on Google Play) to see if there's a network hospital at your destination.
+Call the Global Core Service Center, visit Blue Cross Blue Shield Global® Core, or download their app (for free from the Apple Store or on Google Play) to see if there's a network hospital at your destination.
 Be sure to present your UMP member ID card when you get care.

 For more information, UMP Achieve 1, UMP Achieve 2, and UMP High Deductible members should read the Services received outside the United States section and UMP Plus members should read the Services received outside the service area section in your plan's certificate of coverage.

 The plan pays for covered services only when medically necessary and performed by covered provider types working within the scope of their license(s).
 If you have UMP Achieve 1, UMP Achieve 2, and UMP High Deductible, all network providers are covered provider types.